 Speaking of lists, wildlife rehabilitation centres often have a wish list of their own — just in case Santa (or a generous Good Samaritan) happens to be in the neighbourhood.
 Lists often include essential day-to-day items to help the centre function, such as food, cleaning supplies, maintenance equipment and office supplies.
 Collecting a selection of these items is a great family project, and is sure to help spread the spirit of the season.

 Are you the Gingerbread Queen, Master of Sweets or Grand Duchess of Cupcakes?
 Perhaps you’re looking for some engaging projects for the kids during their school break?
 Take the edge off the sugar-high season by using your kitchen prowess coupled with their youthful enthusiasm to hold a bake sale fundraiser in support of your local wildlife rehabilitation centre.

-5. Keep parties wildlife-friendly
+5. Keep gatherings wildlife-friendly

-December is definitely the month for parties.
 While celebrating the season in style, keep an eye out for ways to make the holidays more wildlife-friendly: